1.1 We are committed to safeguarding the privacy of our website visitors and service users on Path Education Inc.

 2.4 We may process your account data ("account data").
 The account data may include your name and email address.
 The source of the account data is your university or institution.
 The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business.

 2.5 We may process your information included in your personal profile on our website ("profile data").
 The profile data may include your name, city, telephone number, email address, profile pictures, gender, interests and hobbies, educational details and employment details.
 The profile data may be processed for the purposes of enabling and monitoring your use of our website and services.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business.
+Where you have opted-in to have emergency or administrative messaging sent to your telephone number, the state and specifics of your opt-in are stored.

 2.6 We may process information that you post for publication on our website or through our services ("publication data").
 The publication data may be processed for the purposes of enabling such publication and administering our website and services.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business.